 The trading market for our Class A ordinary shares will rely in part on the research and reports that securities analysts publish about us and our business.
 The analysts' estimates are based upon their own opinions and are often different from our estimates or expectations.
 If our revenues, our results of operations, or our financial condition are below the estimates or expectations of public market analysts and investors, the price of our Class A ordinary shares could decline.
-Moreover, the price of our Class A ordinary shares could decline.
 Moreover, the price of our Class A ordinary shares could decline if one or more securities analysts downgrade our Class A ordinary shares or if those analysts issue other unfavorable commentary or cease publishing reports about us or our business.